Scleroderma – Disability Support & UK Welfare Benefits

 Find out what you might be entitled to here

 PIP can be paid regardless of your income, savings or National Insurance contribution record and is a tax-free benefit.
 You can get PIP even if you are working or studying.
 If you are a carer who has care needs, you can claim PIP for yourself and this will not affect your Carer's Allowance.

-Don't overestimate your ability to do things.
+Do not overestimate your ability to do things.
 If your condition varies, let them know about what you are like on bad days as well as good days.
-The health care professional's opinion should not be based on a snapshot of your condition on the day of the consultation.
-They should consider the effects of your condition over time.
-Before the consultation ends, the health care professional should give you an overview of their findings and invite you to ask questions and add or clarify anything you wish.
-You will not receive a formal decision at the consultation on whether you will be awarded PIP.
-DWP makes the decision about your claim based on the results of the assessment, your application and any supporting evidence you include, you'll be given a score based on how much help you need.
-The more help you need, the higher the score you'll get, so it's important to really stress how the condition affects your daily life, in the worst scenarios.
-DWP will send you a letter once they've made their decision, explaining why you do or don't get PIP.
-You will usually be notified of the outcome around 3 weeks after your assessment.
-If your claim is successful, you will get paid from the date the claim is registered, so it's important to begin proceedings as soon as possible, as the whole process can often take up to 4 months from starting the application to getting your money.
+The healthcare professional's opinion should not be based on a snapshot of your condition on the day of the consultation; they should consider the effects over time.
+Before the consultation ends, they should give you an overview of their findings and invite you to ask questions and add or clarify anything that is relevant.
+You will not receive a formal decision on the day on whether you will be awarded PIP.
+The Department for Work and Pensions (DWP) will make the decision about your claim based on the results of the assessment, your application and any supporting evidence that you include, and you will be given a score based on how much help you need.
+The more help that is needed the higher the score will be, so it is important to really stress how the condition affects your daily life in the worst scenarios.
+The DWP will send you a letter once they have made their decision, explaining why you do or do not qualify for PIP.
+You will usually be notified of the outcome around three weeks after your assessment.
+If your claim is successful, you will be paid from the date the claim is registered, so it is important to begin proceedings as soon as possible, as the whole process may take several months from starting the application process to actually receiving any money.

-You can appeal if you're unhappy with the decision, the steps for this can be found on the DWP website, or in the documentation you were sent with your application form.
-There's also some useful information on our website with a link to 'Advice Now' an organisation specifically set up to assist with Mandatory Reconsiderations and appeals.
+You can appeal if you are unhappy with the decision, and the steps for this can be found on the DWP website, or in the documentation accompanying the application form.
+There is also some useful information on our website, with a link to 'Advice Now;' an organisation specifically set up to assist with mandatory reconsiderations and appeals.
 A copy of the table, activities and points used by the assessors is available online.
-For further information, a guide to applying for PIP and information on other health care schemes you may be eligible for, please visit UK Welfare benefits section.
+For further information, a guide to applying for PIP and information on other healthcare schemes you may be eligible for, please visit our UK Welfare benefits section.